rocketnia/mikkamon/notes/plot-arc-0.md

 3a: Mick chose the side of technological freedom and is now an enemy of both the Mikkamon company and the police, and must find a way to protect himself and his friends.

-* Gag: TODO
+* Gag: Mick and friends unscrupulously steal whatever tech they need to make their stand.
+Marty is surprisingly resourceful in these conditions; apparently she's an action movie fan.

-3b: Mick has joined with the police, and future-Marty finds herself in an awkward conflict as she uses him to infiltrate the Mikkamon company.
+3b: Mick has joined with the police, led by future-Marty, who finds herself in an awkward conflict as she uses him to infiltrate the Mikkamon company.

 * Gag: Future-Marty keeps talking in Mick's ear saying surprising and hardly appropriate things.